Colabor Group (TSE:GCL) Trading Down 14.3% – Should You Sell?

-A number of research firms have weighed in on GCL.
-Desjardins cut their price target on Colabor Group from C$1.50 to C$0.50 and set a “buy” rating on the stock in a research note on Monday, October 20th.
-Raymond James Financial upgraded shares of Colabor Group to a “hold” rating in a research report on Monday, October 20th.
-One research analyst has rated the stock with a Buy rating and one has given a Hold rating to the stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus price target of C$1.00.
+A number of brokerages recently weighed in on GCL.
+Raymond James Financial upgraded Colabor Group to a “hold” rating in a report on Monday, October 20th.
+Desjardins decreased their target price on Colabor Group from C$1.50 to C$0.50 and set a “buy” rating for the company in a report on Monday, October 20th.
+One equities research analyst has rated the stock with a Buy rating and one has issued a Hold rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average target price of C$1.00.

-Colabor Group (TSE:GCL – Get Free Report) last posted its earnings results on Friday, October 17th.
+Colabor Group (TSE:GCL – Get Free Report) last posted its quarterly earnings results on Friday, October 17th.
 The company reported C($0.73) EPS for the quarter.
-The firm had revenue of C$212.47 million for the quarter.
+The firm had revenue of C$212.47 million during the quarter.
 Colabor Group had a return on equity of 0.83% and a net margin of 0.14%.
-On average, sell-side analysts expect that Colabor Group Inc. will post 0.0199693 EPS for the current year.
+As a group, research analysts predict that Colabor Group Inc. will post 0.0199693 EPS for the current fiscal year.

 Colabor Group Company Profile